CraftAcademyLabs/ca_course/extras/rails-scaffold.md

 # Getting started with Rails, Tests, Continuous Integration & Deployment

 So you are about to start building your awesome web application.
-If you are reading this article, you are probably curious about the awesomnes of Ruby on Rails framework.
+If you are reading this article, you are probably curious about the awesomeness of Ruby on Rails framework.
 Good for you!

 Let me take a moment and tell you about why Ruby on Rails is popular with the startup community.